Bicycle transport may be limited on some services. A great alternative: rental bikes!

 Urban and Citybuses: Transporting bicycles is not possible on urban and Citybus services.

-südtirolmobil cable-cars: On cable-car services to and from Renon/Ritten, the standard südtirolmobil fares for transporting bikes apply (7 EUR for a day pass or 3.50 EUR with a Südtirol Pass).
+südtirolmobil cable-cars: On cable-car services to and from Renon/Ritten and on the Mendola/Mendel funicular, the standard südtirolmobil fares for transporting bikes apply (7 EUR for a day pass or 3.50 EUR with a Südtirol Pass).
 For cable-car journeys to and from Colle/Kohlern, Meltina/Mölten, Verano/Vöran and Maranza/Meransen, separate tickets must be purchased to transport bicycles.

 Renon/Ritten light railway: Bicycle transport is not available on this service.

-The tickets and costs for the bike shuttle service are the same as for taking a bike on the train: a day pass for transporting bikes (EUR 7) or a simple check-in with a Südtirol Pass (EUR 3.50 for a full day).
-Bike shuttle service tickets are available from any ticket counter or directly at the shuttle departure point.
+The ticket and fare for the shuttle service is the same as for taking a bike on the train: a day pass for transporting bicycles (EUR 7) or an additional check-in with a Südtirol Pass (EUR 3.50 for a full day).
+Both can be paid for using our mobile ticketing services in the südtirolmobil app.
+In addition, day passes for transporting bicycles are also available from ticket counters.

 Combine your excursions by bike and public transport: To avoid overcrowding on trains, we have launched a cooperation with private bike rental agencies that includes about two dozen locations at many stations in all of South Tyrol.